 In Quantitative Research Design, a researcher examines the various variables while including numbers as well as statistics in a project to analyze its findings.
-The use of graphics, figures, pie charts is the main form of data collection measurement and meta-analysis (it is information about the data by the data).
+The use of graphics, figures, and pie charts is the main form of data collection measurement and meta-analysis (it is information about the data by the data).

 Qualitative Research Design

-This type of research is quite contrary to quantitative research design.
+This type of research is quite contrary to the quantitative research design.
 It is explanatory in nature and always seeks answers to “What’s” and “How’s”.
 It mainly focuses on why a specific theory exists and what would be the respondent’s answer to it.
 This allows a researcher to draw a conclusion with proper findings.
 Case studies are mainly used in Qualitative Research Design in order to understand various social complexities.

 Know All About Business Research!